Mario Vargas Llosa: Later personal life

 Vargas Llosa was an agnostic, "I was not a believer, nor was I an atheist either, but, rather, an agnostic".

 Vargas Llosa declared himself a music lover and stated that he felt a special fondness for Gustav Mahler.
 He was fond of association football and was a supporter of Universitario de Deportes.
 In his book A Fish in the Water he confessed that from childhood he was a fan of the 'cream coloured' team from Peru, which he first saw play one day in 1946 when he was only 10 years old.
 In February 2011, Vargas Llosa was awarded an honorary life membership of this football club, in a ceremony that took place at Lima's Monumental Stadium.

-In 2015, Vargas Llosa embarked on a relationship with Filipina Spanish socialite and TV personality Isabel Preysler and separated his second wife Patricia Llosa.
+In 2015, Vargas Llosa embarked on a relationship with Filipina Spanish socialite and TV personality Isabel Preysler and separated from his second wife Patricia Llosa.
 In December 2022, it was announced that Vargas Llosa and Preysler had split up.

 In April 2022, he was infected with COVID-19 and hospitalized.

 Death

 Vargas Llosa died in Lima on 13 April 2025, at the age of 89.
 He was surrounded by his family and "at peace", his son Álvaro Vargas Llosa said on his X account.
 It was also announced that his remains were cremated in a private ceremony.
 At the time, he lived in an apartment building located at the corner of Malecón Paul Harris and Jirón Las Magnolias, which was built after he chose to demolish his manor in the 1990s, located in the same place.
 Of these two streets, the former was the subject of an attempt to rename it after Vargas Llosa in 2006, being ultimately rejected.

 Heads of state from several American countries — including Claudia Sheinbaum in Mexico, Dina Boluarte in Peru, Gabriel Boric in Chile, former president Luis Lacalle Pou in Uruguay, as well as former Colombian presidents Álvaro Uribe and Iván Duque — saluted Vargas Llosa's work and legacy.
 President of France Emmanuel Macron, Prime Minister of Spain Pedro Sánchez, the Spanish royal family, and President of the Federal Republic of Germany Frank-Walter Steinmeier also paid tribute.

 The Peruvian government declared 14 April 2025 as a day of national mourning, with flags flown at half-mast on all public buildings and diplomatic representations, in recognition of the writer.
 In Spain, the city of Marbella, where the author regularly resided, decreed two days of official mourning.

 The Community of Madrid announced that it will posthumously award Vargas Llosa the Medalla Internacional de las Artes.
+On 22 April 2025, the Bernabéu held a minute's silence for him and Leo Beenhakker ahead of Real Madrid's quarter final fixture against Arsenal F.C.